-- 1. For fuel oil tanks within the cargo length area, only representative tanks are to be pressure - 2.
-The Surveyor may extend the tank testing as "deemed necessary".
-Where the term "deemed necessary" means the cases as specified in Ch 1, 801, 4 of the Guidance.
-(2023) - 3.
-Boundaries of ballast tanks are to be tested with a head of liquid to the top of air pipes. - 4.
+2. The Surveyor may extend the tank testing as "deemed necessary".

+Where the term "deemed necessary" means the cases as specified in Ch 1, 801.
+4 of the Guidance.
+(2023)

+- 3. Boundaries of ballast tanks are to be tested with a head of liquid to the top of air pipes. - 4.
 Boundaries of ballast holds are to be tested with a head of liquid to near to the top of hatches. - 5.
 Boundaries of fuel oil tanks are to be tested with a head of liquid to the highest point that liquid will rise under service conditions.
-Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the reguirements with satisfactory results. - 6.
+Tank testing of fuel oil tanks may be specially considered based on a satisfactory external examination of the tank boundaries, and a confirmation from the Master stating that the pressure testing has been carried out according to the requirements with satisfactory results. - 6.
 The testing of double bottom and other spaces not designed for the carriage of liquid may be omitted, provided a satisfactory internal examination together with an examination of the tanktop is carried out.